damadei/StorageDrainer/README.md

 - -targetblobcontainer: target container in Azure.
 If it does not exist, will be created
 - -lp: number of partitions to perform the files listing.
 Recommended value to start with a default HDInsight cluster is 50.
 - -o: output path where to store the results.
 Recommended to be `wasb:///user-custom/output`
-- -direction: can be **aws-to-azure** or **azure-to-aws**.
+- -direction: can be **aws-to-azure**, **azure-to-aws**, **azure-to-azure**.
 This determines where the first list is obtained to compare with the other.
 Generally will should be aws-to-azure to check which files changed or were added in AWS that are not in Azure.

 ### Optional
 - -f: input file containing the virtual directories to copy.
 The file should be placed in the default storage account associated with the HDinsight Cluster in the default container, preferably in folder /user-custom/input.
 In this case you refer to it via this parameter as `wasb:///user-custom/input/myInputFile.txt`.